[R.O. 2012 §715.010; Ord. No. 85-6-3 Art. I, 6-3-1985; Ord. No. 92-1-6 §1, 1-21-1992]

 The type, capacities, location, and layout of a private sewage disposal system shall comply with all recommendations of the County Health Department of the County in which the system is located and the Missouri Department of Health.
 No building permit shall be issued for any building to be connected to a private sewage disposal system employing subsurface soil absorption facilities where the area of the lot is less than twenty thousand (20,000) square feet.
 No septic tank or cesspool shall be permitted to discharge to any natural outlet.

-The owner shall operate and maintain the private sewage disposal facilities in a sanitary manner and in compliance with all statutes, ordinances and regulations of the County Health Department of the County in which the system is located, the Missouri Department of Health and the Missouri Department of Natural Resources at all times at no expense to the City.
+The owner shall operate and maintain the private sewage disposal facilities in a sanitary manner and in compliance with all Statutes, ordinances and regulations of the County Health Department of the County in which the system is located, the Missouri Department of Health and Missouri Department of Natural Resources at all times at no expense to the City.

 At such times as a public sewer becomes available to a property served by a private sewage disposal system, as provided in Section 715.040, a direct connection shall be made to the public sewer in compliance with this Chapter within ninety (90) days.
 The property owner shall be responsible for all costs associated with the design, construction and maintenance of the direct connection, and any septic tanks, cesspools, and similar private sewage disposal facilities shall be abandoned and filled with suitable material.